FUenal/datsci/README.md

 A list of tutorials appears in this pane.
 Scroll through them and click on the <img src="./data-raw/images/start_tutorial.png" width="64"> button to run the tutorial:

 <img src="./data-raw/images/run_tutorial_pane_datsci.png" width="900">

+**Loading the tutorials on your personal computer for the first time can take a few minutes.**

 Alternatively, to run a particular tutorial from the console execute: